nasa-nccs-hpda/qefm-core/README.md

 ```
 ### <b> Runtime Notes: </b>

-**Since Singularity caches the container when invoked, it is important to specify the location of the cache to avoid disk space limitations.
-For example, set the following environment variables.
-If running on Discover, /lscratch is a handy spot to create a directory path to use as a cache.**:
+**Since Singularity caches the container when invoked, it is important to specify the location of this cache to avoid disk space limitations.
+If running on Discover, /lscratch is a handy spot to create a directory path to use as a cache.
+See the example below for setting the appropriate environment variables. **:
 ```shell
 export APPTAINER_TMPDIR=/lscratch/tdirs/gt-scratch/.cache
 export APPTAINER_CACHEDIR=/lscratch/tdirs/gt-scratch/.cache